evhub/coconut/DOCS.md

 ### `strict` Mode

-If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
+If the `--strict` (or `-s`) flag is enabled, Coconut will throw errors on various style problems.
 These are
 - mixing of tabs and spaces (without `--strict` will show a Warning),
 - missing new line at end of file (without `--strict` will show a Warning),
 - use of `from __future__` imports (without `--strict` will show a Warning)
 - trailing whitespace at end of lines,
+- semicolons at end of lines,
 - use of the Python-style `lambda` statement,
 - use of `u` to denote Unicode strings, and
 - use of backslash continuations (use [parenthetical continuation](#parenthetical-continuation) instead).

-It is recommended that you use the `--strict` or `-s` flag if you are starting a new Coconut project, as it will help you write cleaner code.
+It is recommended that you use the `--strict` (or `-s`) flag if you are starting a new Coconut project, as it will help you write cleaner code.

 ### IPython/ Jupyter Support